glaciation-heu/Verdelix/README.md

 Helix: A term used to describe the spiral structure of a double-stranded DNA molecule in biology.
 The helix can metaphorically represent structure, continuity, and interwoven elements.
 In a broader sense, it may signify intertwined data or a structured approach.

 Together, Verdelix suggests an eco-friendly, structured, and possibly intertwined or integrated approach, especially when applied to data or technology.
 It carries both an environmental consciousness and a sense of intricate, yet structured design.
 The name encapsulates the idea of a sustainable, green approach to structured or complex systems.
+# Description of Verdelix
 Verdelix, so far, is made up of two components.
 SODA and CEPH.
 To install SODA you firstly need to download the SODA installer

+## To install SODA
 git clone https://github.com/sodafoundation/installer.git
 cd installer/ansible
-# Checkout the required version.
-For example, to checkout v1.9.0 follow
-git checkout v1.9.0
-chmod +x install\_dependencies.sh && source install\_dependencies.sh
+Checkout the required version.
+For example, to checkout v1.9.0 follow git checkout v1.9.0 chmod +x install\_dependencies.sh && source install\_dependencies.sh export PATH=$PATH:/home/$USER/.local/bin
-export PATH=$PATH:/home/$USER/.local/bin